null

 How to Install: A Step-by-Step Guide

-Step 1: Punch Hole in Mainline
+Step 1: Punch the Mainline

 Lay out your 1" (or larger) poly tubing.
 Use a .400 Barb Punch Tool (or compatible hole punch) to create a clean hole where you want your drip tape row to start.

-Step 2: Insert Valve
+Step 2: Insert the Barb

-Step 3: Prepare Tape
+Step 3: Prepare the Tape

-Rotate the locking nut backwards to expose the tape barb.
-Slide the drip tape over the barb until it hits the stop.
-Twist the locking nut forward (clockwise) to lock the tape in place.
+Rotate the Tape Loc nut counter-clockwise (backwards) to expose the sharp tape barb.
+Slide your 5/8" drip tape over the barb until it hits the stop.

 ✔ Compatibility Check